Eligible Training Provider Application

 If you represent a school, college or university and would like to become an eligible training provider of adult education, occupational skills or post-secondary education, you’re in the right place.

-If you are a job seeker, this is not the correct application for you to complete.
-Please log in to My Job Search and click on Apply for Training Services.
+If you are a student, this is not the correct application for you to complete.
+Please log in to My Job Search and click on Apply for Training Services from your home page.

 In July 2014 Congress passed the Workforce Innovation and Opportunity Act (WIOA).
 The focus of WIOA is to provide performance, cost and other detail that potential students need in order to make an informed choice on training program selection.
 WIOA governs the process and requirements for schools to be eligible for funds from DWS students.

-- Be registered with the Division of Consumer Protection as a Post-Secondary Proprietary School.
+- Must be registered with the Division of Consumer Protection as a Post-Secondary Proprietary School.
 If you are registered as exempt with the Division of Consumer Protection, you must be governed by a Utah accrediting body such as Division of Occupational and Professional Licensing, Nursing Assistant Registry, Division of Real Estate or Bureau of Emergency Medical Services.

 - Government entities and basic education providers are exempt from the criteria of being governed by a Utah accrediting body

-- Have less than a 31% average federal loan default rate for the last 3 reported years OR have a plan to reduce it below 31%.
+- Must have less than a 31% average federal loan default rate for the last 3 reported years OR have a plan to reduce it below 31%.

 - # of students that obtained a completion credential in the last program year (July 1 through June 30)

 - # of students enrolled in the program in the last program year (July 1 through June 30)

 - Exit is defined as any student who completes the program, as well as any student who withdraws or transfers